Matt Shultz: Musical influences and style

 Shultz cites bands such as the Pixies as influential on his vocal style, explaining that he discovered them alongside other punk bands while living in England during the recording of Thank You, Happy Birthday.
 His stage persona is inspired by punk pioneers such as Iggy Pop.

 During the first two Cage the Elephant albums Shultz's lyrics touched upon not selling out.
 The album Thank You, Happy Birthday made this point with tracks like "Sell Yourself" and "Shake Me Down".
 However, since their 3rd studio album the lyrics have been more focused on Shultz's personal experiences, exploring his grief, depression, existential questioning and dealing with fame.
 When writing the lyrics for the band's album Melophobia, Shultz stated "You don't really write a song, you let a song find you."
 In the album Neon Pill Shultz's lyrics focus heavily on his mental health struggles.

 Art

 Shultz began his art career as the lead singer and a founding member of Perfect Confusion in 2001.
 Later, he would also do the same with Cage the Elephant.

 Beyond music, Shultz has explored various artistic fields, including dance, fashion design, visual art, and performance art.
 In March 2019, he collaborated with The Frye Company to release a boot collection inspired by archetypes such as the Punk Rocker, Cowboy, and Harlequin.
 Later that year, in August 2019, he threw his debut art show in Greenpoint, Brooklyn with New York artist Danny Cole, Beck, and other friends.
 The event was captured by Rolling Stone in a photo journal.

+Shultz has also directed music videos for the multiple Cage the Elephant songs including "Cold Cold Cold", "Ready to Let Go", "Social Cues" and "Black Madonna".